 - Health Sciences Application: Submit an online application by the deadline listed below.
 The application is located on the Health Sciences webpage.

 - Surgical Technology Application: Students who have applied online will be given a SUR paper application to complete before acceptance is final.
+Please contact Jeannine Kenzel to be considered for the program.

 Early Consideration: Last Friday in January